-- Movement will easily catch your baby’s eye.
+- The movement will easily catch your baby’s eye.
 Engage your baby’s attention with gentle hand and finger movements when you begin to interact.

-In these early months baby will begin to smile spontaneously, then smile responsively to your attention.
-Your baby will begin to show interest in her surroundings and learn to interact with objects and people.
+In these early months, baby will begin to smile spontaneously, then smile responsively to your attention.
+Soon enough your baby will begin to show interest in her surroundings and learn to interact with objects and people.
 Here are some ways you can promote your baby’s social and cognitive skills through interactive play:

 - Babies will learn cause and effect.
 Show your baby how shaking a rattle makes sounds.
 She will marvel as she does this on her own.

 - Your baby will learn to manipulate objects around him.
 Hold your baby near a mobile or other hanging toy and let him learn to move the pieces around.